fcrozatier/f-stack/packages/functorial/README.md

 npx jsr add @f-stack/functorial
 ```

-## Examples
+## Usage Examples

-Here are a few examples showcasing some basic features.
+Here are a few examples showcasing basic features.
 You can also have a look
 at the [Playground](../../playground/README.md) for real life examples and usage
 with Reflow.